What Does it Mean to Study Environmental Engineering?

 In some universities, environmental engineering is a supplementary program to other engineering degrees in civil, chemical, or mechanical engineering.
 In these cases, students earn bachelor's degrees in another branch of engineering with a minor in environmental engineering.
 A bachelor's degree in environmental engineering typically takes five years to complete, though some students may be able to complete it in four.

 Some colleges and universities offer advanced online certificates in environmental engineering studies.
 This certificate typically focuses on one aspect of environmental engineering and offers four to five courses in that area.
 It is intended for bachelor's degree holders who wish to continue their education beyond the undergraduate level.
 It is not considered a graduate degree.

-What Can You Do With a College Major in Environmental Engineering?
+What Can You Do With a College Degree in Environmental Engineering?